mihaiionescu/osx-yosemite-setup-guide/ruby/README.md

 `curl -sSL https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --rails`

 This will take some time to finish.
+After the installation is complete, **quit and relaunch Terminal**, and then check the installation by running the `type rvm | head -1` command.
+If the response is `rvm is a function`, RVM was installed correctly.

-After the installation is complete, check the RVM, Ruby and Rails versions using:
+Check the RVM, Ruby and Rails versions using:

 `rvm -v` - you should get `rvm 1.26.1` or higher.